Mark Burgess

 Projects

 Here are some of the websites I’ve built.
-On all of these I was either the sole or lead developer, but not the designer.
+On all of these I was either the sole or lead developer.
+I have a design background myself but often work with other designers for the graphic aspects of a project; these partnerships are indicated where appropriate.

 Margaret Thatcher Foundation